Save 51% on Expert-Crafted Assignment Solutions!

 INTRODUCTION

-The report also explains nature of liability in negligence; principles of liability exist in case of negligence in business activities and vicarious liability.
-The last part of report explains elements of tort of negligence and defences in business situations.
-The contract agreements explain here will be in between individuals and businesses that mutually agree to form a contract for one or the other valid reason.
-The report aims to explain various terms of contract, its formation and end procedure and damages and remedies applicable to innocent (Akintoye, Renukappa and Lal, 2012).
+Additionally, the report discusses the nature of liability in negligence, including principles of liability in business activities and vicarious liability.
+It concludes with an explanation of the elements of the tort of negligence and the defenses available in business situations.
+The contract agreements examined involve individuals and businesses mutually agreeing to form a contract for legitimate reasons.
+The report aims to clarify various terms of a contract, its formation, termination procedures, and the applicable damages and remedies for the innocent party (Akintoye, Renukappa, and Lal, 2012).

 TASK 1